| Mission | Vision | Policy | Sponsors | Board | Team Kenya | |

 Since her inception in the year 2007, Watu Wangu Foundation has taken on and completed several projects, such as the care for orphans and street children; building of a borehole for drinking water; a sanitation project at a local primary school; a greenhouse project for food security.
 A complete overview with a brief description can be found on the homepage of this website.

-For the next three years, we will focus on an educational program for single mothers and young women.
-The aim of this program is to make these women economically independant, so that they can support themselves and their families.
+For the next years, the focus of Foundation Watu Wangu will be on an educational program for girls and young women without a completed education.
+The aim of this program is to support them to become economically independent and socially resilient, so that they can support themselves and their families.

-The projects are financed with donations of funds, priate people and companies; and fundraising activities by the foundation or volunteers.
+The projects are financed with donations of funds, private people and companies; and through fundraising activities by the foundation or its volunteers.

 Board members and volunteers, both in the Netherlands as in the project country (Kenya), receive no salary or compensation of any kind.
 Only expenses made, for example for fundraising and administration, are reimbursed.
 This will not be more than 5% of donations received, but in reality it has always been less than this.